 We have minimum requirements to the model specifications of the device you may choose to bring or purchase.
 These devices can be purchased through Learning with Technologies (who offer onsite support) or a supplier of your choice.

 Or you can bring a netbook of your own choosing that meets our device specifications.
 There is also some software that you must have on the netbook.
 In most cases there are free options for software.

 You are required to sign a User Agreement that outlines how the netbook can be used at school.

 Our ICT Technicians are available to answer questions and to give assistance.
 However, if you choose to bring your own device, the school does not manage, support, own or warranty the device – it’s your device.

-Netbook Program Handbook, Device Specifications and Internet, Netbook and Mobile Technologies Acceptable Use Agreement.
+Netbook Program Handbook, Device Specifications and Digital Learning Acceptable Use Agreement.

 Please forward enquiries regarding the Netbook Program to Ms Karen Knights, College Netbook Manager – Ph.
 (03) 9974 7777